 The catch?
 The mere fact that Tiffany & Co. is a luxury brand.

-Like Cartier, shrewd branding and marketing is central to Tiffany and Co.’s success.
+Like Cartier, shrewd branding and marketing are central to Tiffany and Co.’s success.
 They have built a level of exceptionality and matchlessness around their name – something that many of us find hard to resist – and a sense of authority within the world of fine jewelry that shoppers feel drawn to them.

 After all, it’s hard to argue with the fact that sitting down to dinner and bringing that ‘robin egg blue’ box from your suit pocket would be a pretty spectacular moment.
 But, let’s say you took that same Tiffany diamond engagement ring and moved it into a less distinctive box – is the moment really going to be any different?

-In all likelihood, no – and sacrificing that brief flash of Tiffany blue it could save you thousands (and thousands) of dollars on your engagement ring.
+In all likelihood, no – and sacrificing that brief flash of Tiffany blue could save you thousands (and thousands) of dollars on your engagement ring.

 In our experience, walking into Tiffany & Co. is a little like stepping back into a time that only ever existed on the silver screen of the 20th century.
 There’s a sense of ‘slowing down’, and of being given the time to think – something that the online retailers, so directed toward efficiency and ease, can’t emulate.
 The sales associates are knowledgeable and, most importantly, it’s clear they are dedicated to continuing Tiffany & Co.’s legacy of luxury with every customer.